ibm-cloud-docs/citrix-netscaler-vpx/hsm-ssl-install.md

 # Install Your SSL Certificate
 {: #install-your-ssl-certificate}

-In this topic you will install the SSL Certificate you created in the previous [Step by Step](/docs/infrastructure/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-deploying-and-configuring-the-ibm-hardware-security-module-hsm-with-citrix-netscaler-vpx).
+You can install the SSL Certificate you created in the previous [Step by Step](/docs/infrastructure/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-deploying-and-configuring-the-ibm-hardware-security-module-hsm-with-citrix-netscaler-vpx) for your {{site.data.keyword.vpx_full}}.
+{: shortdesc}

 To do so, perform the following procedure:

 1. Confirm that the certificate is present in the `/nsconfig/ssl` directory on your {{site.data.keyword.vpx_full}}.